 As seen on the graph, there is virtually no difference between the two, displaying HeartKey®'s excellent performance against a single lead holter monitor.

-HeartKey® Signal Conditioning algorithm performance validation is available under NDA.
+HeartKey® Signal Conditioning algorithm is included in the FDA cleared library and performance validation is available under NDA.